mattchin35/ephys_processing/README.md

-project_name
+Ephys Processing
 ==============================

-analysis pipeline for ephys data.
+Analysis pipeline for ephys data based in spikeinterface.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- TODO: Makefile with commands like `make data` or `make train` ├── README.md          - The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.